All of these pages present statements made by the followers of Rudolf Steiner

 “It is wise, on encountering a fairy, not to be too overeager in one’s scrutiny.
 Little People — like those other innocents, animals, and children — have an intense dislike of being stared at.
 They love to stare at us, of course, but will turn away at once and disappear the moment we return the favor.
 They have grown shy in the face of our disbelief in them.” — Marjorie Spock, FAIRY WORLDS AND WORKERS (Anthroposophic Press, 1980), p.
 28.

-Most people would consider such a statement silly or sweet, or both.
+Most people would consider such a statement silly or, at best, sweetly fanciful.
 But according to the Waldorf belief system, fairies really exist.
 [See “Neutered Nature”.]
 It is hard to believe that Rudolf Steiner’s followers believe what they do.
 But they do.

 "The brain does not produce thoughts." — Henk van Oort, ANTHROPOSOPHY A-Z (Rudolf Steiner Press, 2011), p.
 16.